SOLV-Code/WSP-Rapid-Status-WorkedExamples/EXAMPLES/README.md

 You will need three things:

 1. Copy of WSP rapid status decision tree; there is the full decision tree that is required and a simplified decision tree when you are starting out to understand basic concepts.
-These are available LINK.
+These are available [here](https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/tree/main/DECISION_TREE).

-2. Information required to assign status for each CU: includes data summaries and table of supporting information; assume you are the expert on these CUs and what is contained in the tables and figures below is some of your knowledge on these CUs
+2. Information required to assign status for each CU: includes data summaries and table of supporting information; assume you are the expert on these CUs and what is contained in the tables and figures below is some of your knowledge on these CUs.

 3. Form to fill in for each CU as you step through to assign status and provide any additional narrative on the data.
 After you assign status you could assign any notes or observations or things you would want to check and understand before finalizing.
-A template is available LINK
+A template is available [here](https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/blob/main/TEMPLATES/WSP_Status_Template.pdf)